shamanic-technologies/agent-base/apps/utility-service/README.md

 This service now includes GitHub Codespace utilities for creating, managing and interacting with codespaces.

+## FireCrawl Web Content Utilities

+The service includes utilities for extracting clean, formatted content from web pages using the FireCrawl API.

+## Google Search Utilities

+The service provides utilities for performing web searches using Google Search API (via SerpAPI).

 ## API Endpoints

 The utility service provides the following endpoints: